-Premium Antivirus from Symantec's ScanEngine is available for IMail Server.
-Although sold separately, it integrates seamlessly with your IMail Server.
-IMail Antivirus searches all incoming and outgoing mail for viruses, worms, trojan horses, and other destructive code.
-It does this by comparing all mail messages with a list of file extensions and known virus definitions.
+Bitdefender® is one of the most comprehensive virus scanners available, and with its integration into IMail Server, you can be sure that your mail server will not be compromised.
+IMail Anti-virus powered by BitDefender® works with IMail Server to find and repair infected messages before they get to your mail customers.
+IMail Anti-virus powered by BitDefender® searches all incoming and outgoing mail for viruses, worms, trojan horses, and other destructive code.
+It does this by comparing all mail messages with a list of known virus definitions.